 The British Indian Ocean Territory (BIOT) was formed on 8th November 1965.
 It is one of 14 British Overseas Territories.
 There is no permanent population in BIOT, but Diego Garcia, the largest of the 58 islands hosts a joint UK-US military facility.

 The constitutional arrangements for BIOT are set out in the British Indian Ocean Territory (Constitution) Order 2004 and related instruments.
-The 2004 Order gives the Commissioner power to make laws for the peace, order and good government of the territory.
+The 2004 Order gives the Commissioner power to make laws for the peace, order and good governance of the territory.
 As with any other British Overseas Territory, BIOT is constitutionally distinct and separate from the UK, with its own laws and Administration.

 The BIOT Gazette is an official document published by the Government of the BIOT to chronicle the appointments of BIOT officials, note the legislation extended to BIOT and publicise Ordinances signed by the Commissioner.